 Jared and Sugar That Never Happened.
 Part 2.

-All the disclaimers. ????
+All the same disclaimers as part 1.
 Here we go.
 The unedited version in three, two, one…

 Jared Westin’s Titan Group’s headquarters was locked down tight and finding the place was by invitation only.
 It wasn’t marked on a map.
 It wasn’t labeled with some big sign.
 But it was his sanctuary.
 His office was a war room.
 Literally and figuratively.